Dear medical conference organizers,

 So what I’m most concerned about is the potential chasm between your desire to do the right thing (fostering a Patients Included focus at your event) and the profound shift in both attitude and policy that such a move realistically requires.

-I’ve also done remote presentations, for example, to audiences attending a range of faraway events, from conferences in Boston and Toronto to the University of the Philippines College of Medicine.
+I’ve done remote presentations to audiences attending a range of faraway events, from conferences in Boston and Toronto to the University of the Philippines College of Medicine.
 These virtual presentations were possible by speaking live on the Day Of via webinar or laptop microphone, with or without slides (yes, often while in my jammies at that kitchen table!)

 It’s time to rethink how medical conference organizers choose to host a Patients Included event in the future – and that may mean you need to go far further than just funding.
 As Dr. Tessa Richards wrote in the British Medical Journal (BMJ) last year:

 “Patient delegates are different to other delegates and their participation in meetings must be funded.
 Unlike health professionals, few are backed by organisations who can pay the (often high) conference fees.